-Liven up electric guitars with these eq processes!
+Liven up electric basses guitars using dynamic equalisation processes!

 The beauty of recording a bass guitar is that we use a DI box instead of using microphones to record the sound.
 Of course, you can mic up an amp cabinet and record the output but that will not give you a clean signal.
 The amp cabinet, the room, the mics and so on will add colour to the recording so it’s not always the preferred option when it comes to capturing a good live bass recording.
 The real magic takes place after tracking and when the recording is sitting in your DAW waiting for you to add some fairy dust to it.